Easy Overnight Oats

 • Serve individually.
 Scoop out a portion (about 1 cup) from the bowl into a serving glass or bowl.
 Then add your favorite toppings!

-Mixing overnight oats ingredients in a bowl.
+Overnight oats in a large bowl.

 • Fresh fruit: Make the most of seasonal fruits, including blueberries, raspberries, strawberries, bananas, peaches, pears, and apples.
 You can also blend them into a puree or make a chia seed jam and stir it in.